ITManagerCOH/security-policies/data-retention-deletion/index.md

   </tr>
 </table>

-*In response to a customer request and in compliance with legal requirements, Tailscale may also delete customer data prior to the end of the retention period.
+*In response to a customer request and in compliance with legal requirements, GEOGO may also delete customer data prior to the end of the retention period.

 Where not specified, customer data should be retained no longer than is needed to provide the service, and anonymized or deleted afterwards.

 ### Privacy Policy

-Tailscale must delete customer data in accordance with the commitments, if any, made in [Tailscale’s Privacy Policy](/privacy-policy/).
+GEOGO must delete customer data in accordance with the commitments, if any, made in [GEOGO’s Privacy Policy](/privacy-policy/).
 If the privacy policy is updated, the above retention periods should also be updated to reflect any changes.

 ### Deletion method